elatella/deep-prepyto-paper/manuscript.md

 The analysis by Pyto was essentially the same as described previously [@doi:10.1083/jcb.200908082; @doi:10.1016/j.jsb.2016.10.004].

 In short, the segmented area is divided in 1 voxel thick layers parallel to the active zone for distance calculations.
-A hierarchical connectivity segmentation detects densities interconnecting vesicles (so called connectors) and densities connecting vesicles to the active zone PM (so called tethers) (Figure ).
+A hierarchical connectivity segmentation detects densities interconnecting vesicles (so called connectors) and densities connecting vesicles to the active zone PM (so called tethers) (Figure `\_add figure number*`{.green}).
 Distance calculations are done with the center of the vesicle.
 Mainly default settings were used.
 The segmentation procedure is conservative and tends to miss some tethers and connectors because of noise.